 It sometimes makes me laugh when I hear people saying that they are looking for a 3 rooms apartment, within 10 min of the central station for about 10,000 SEK (approx. 1000€) and that they cannot find it.
 Well… Knowing what kind of place you want is good and important but you need to be realistic.
 For us, the budget was our main requirement and we did not want to spend more than a given amount for rent.
 The next thing was the location as we were living about 1 hour from both of our job places and we did not want to spend so much time in transport.
 Everything else was a bonus for us!

 So it is important to know the market prices for apartments and also to be flexible.
 What are the things you really need or want in your place, and what is superficial?
 By making a list of requirements, you’ll gain quite a lot of time in your search process.

 Network & Luck

-Before finishing this article, I wanted to share with you some of the websites we used to find a good housing in Stockholm.
+Before finishing this article, I wanted to share with you some of the websites we used to find good housing in Stockholm.
 Note that all are available for other cities in Sweden, but these are the ones we have used the most during both of our apartment searches.
 There is Blocket, which has a lot of ads, but be aware of potential scams.
-Then we used, and liked a lot Bostad Direkt.
+Then we used Bostad Direkt, which we liked a lot.
 With this website, everything is a bit safer, you pay the deposit and rent via the website, but there are fewer ads.
-We then used other platform but nothing as good as these two came across.
+We then used other platforms but nothing as good as these two came across.

 ⇒ Tell me, what is your view on the housing situation in Stockholm?
 Do you have some good tips?